Introduction

 • On your Android phone or tablet, open the "Settings" app.

-• Tap Google and then Settings for Google apps.
+• Tap Google, and then Settings for Google apps.

-• And then click Google Contacts sync.
+• Tap Google Contacts sync.

-• And then Also sync device contacts.
+• Tap Also sync device contacts.

 • Turn on Automatically back up & sync device contacts.